feathers-plus/generator-feathers-plus/docs/regenerating-apps.md

 You can include these enhancements in your app by simply running `generate all` and the entire app will be updated.
 Most of the time this'll "just work".

+> Your app can obtain information about the app at run-time by reading `feathers-gen-specs.json`.
+It can, for example, determine the adapter used by a service and then use that information to decide which hooks to run.

+> `feathers-gen-specs.json` combined with the output from `generate codelist` completely describe the generated modules.
+The generator can re-generate the project with this information.